CasKei/StudyVault/Term4/ISP/Notes/Chap 7 - Single-Dimensional Arrays.md

 There are three ways to copy arrays:
 - Use a loop to copy individual elements one by one.
 - Use the static arraycopy method in the System class.
-- Use the clone method to copy arrays; this will be introduced in [[Chap 13 - Abstract Classes and Interfaces]].
+- Use the clone method to copy arrays; this will be introduced in Chap 13

 Loop
 ```java